liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 To enable the mailing list functionality for a category, you need a dedicated email address for the category.
 Then, click on your category's *Edit* option.
 Once you select the *Active* check box, a number of other options appear.
-When a mailing list is activated, @product_name@ imports messages it receives from the mailing list to the message board. @product_name@ looks for a Liferay user with the sender's email address.
+When a mailing list is activated, @product@ imports messages it receives from the mailing list to the message board. @product@ looks for a Liferay user with the sender's email address.
 If the sender isn't a Liferay user and the *Allow Anonymous Emails* box is unchecked, the message is thrown away and not posted to the message board.
 If the *Allow Anonymous Emails* box is checked, anyone can send email to the message board category's dedicated email account and
-@product_name@ copies the messages to the message board.
+@product@ copies the messages to the message board.

 **Email Address:** lets you enter the email address of the account that will receive the messages.